azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 The model calls the OrderService to get all the orders and performs different actions related to orders like inserting and updating.

->> You might be wondering that why can't the View directly call the OrderService.
-The main reason is that Model provides sorting, filtering capabilities, which does not fit well in the OrderService.
+>> You might be wondering that why can't the View directly call the OrderService and put all the orders in a local/private state.
+You can definitely do that but since, I am allowing the users to edit the orders on a separate screen and then refresh on the original screen it would make more sense for the orders to be available globally.
+Another reason is that Model can provide sorting, filtering capabilities, which does not fit well in the OrderService.
 Another reason is that the model can invoke multiple services to aggregate and return data to the view.

 Next, let's take a look at the OrderService.